The 10 Best Brands in Social Media Marketing

 Emerging Patterns Others Are Missing

-2. The Decline of Traditional Video Formats: While short-form videos dominate, there's a creeping fatigue among users.
-Hybrid formats like interactive carousels or mixed-length videos are gaining traction as alternatives.
+- The Decline of Traditional Video Formats: While short-form videos dominate, users are experiencing creeping fatigue.
+Hybrid formats, such as interactive carousels or mixed-length videos, are gaining traction as alternatives.

 Bold Predictions for Social Media Marketing (2025–2030)

-1. Social Media Will Become Hyper-Personalised by 2030: AI-driven algorithms will create entirely personalised feeds where users see unique content tailored to their preferences.
+- Social Media Will Become Hyper-Personalised by 2030: AI-driven algorithms will create feeds entirely tailored to users’ preferences, showing unique content.
 This will make generic campaigns obsolete.

-4. Decentralised Social Networks Will Rise: Privacy concerns and algorithm fatigue will drive users toward decentralised platforms with more control over their data and feed curation.
+- Decentralised Social Networks Will Rise: Privacy concerns and algorithm fatigue will drive users toward decentralised platforms that offer greater control over their data and feed curation.

 Conclusion and Takeaways